Minke Whale(Balaenoptera acutorostrata)

-- about the same size as a killer whale, but lack of white patches, solitary nature and inobtrusive behaviour will distinguish minke whales from a distance.
+- killer whale – but lack of white patches, solitary nature and unobtrusive behaviour will distinguish minke whales from a distance.

 Until recently the minke whale, found in all oceans of the world, was considered to be just one species.
 Recently, however, the Antarctic minke (Balaenoptera bonaerensis) has been classified as a separate species from the common minke (Balaenoptera acutorostrata).
 Within the common minke species, three subspecies are now recognized.
 In the north Pacific they are B. a. scammoni.
 The north Pacific minke is divided further into stocks by the International Whaling Committee: two in the north west Pacific (Sea of Japan/East China sea stock, Western Pacific/Sea of Okhotsk) and then a ‘remainder stock’ that encompasses all of the minkes east if 180′ W longitude.
 This remainder has been designated as one due to lack of data, but may actually consist of several stocks.

 The minke whale is the second smallest of the baleen whale, and in the north Pacific has been largely under-studied due to its elusive nature.
 Minke whales can be hard to research; they are fast, observed swimming at speeds of 30 km/h, and their surfacing can been sporadic and hard to follow.
 The ‘blow’ of a minke whale is rarely seen- though smelt easily if upwind of observers, earning this species the nickname ‘stinky minke’.